 Vermont Law School is renowned for its unique intersection of environmental and sports law, housing the esteemed Sports Law Institute.
 This institution emphasizes the impactful role that sports lawyers can play within the industry through legal avenues.

-The Pepperdine has a 28% acceptance rate and a 14:1 student-to-faculty ratio.
-The cost of this law school is about $34,900 per year.
+Pepperdine Law School has a 28.44% acceptance rate and a 14:1 student-to-faculty ratio.
+The school has a median LSAT score of 164 and a median GPA of 3.85.
+Tuition costs $69,950 per year.

 Below we’ll answer a few frequently asked questions about sports law schools.